beego/beedoc/en-US/module/toolbox.md

 	$ curl http://beego.me:8088/healthcheck
 	* deadlocks: OK
 	* database: OK

 It will return the database status accordingly.

-## profile
+## Profiling

 Monitoring the performance of running processes is a very good way to optimize performance and to look for issues of our application.
 E.g.: information of GC and goroutine.

 Profile provides a easy entry for you to debug the application.
-It uses `ProcessInput` entry function to process the requests.
+It uses the `ProcessInput` entry function to process the requests.
 Here are some debugging types:

 - lookup goroutine

-  Print out the tasks of all goroutines are running.
-You can easily see what goroutines are doing.
+	Print out the tasks of all goroutines which are currently running.
+You can easily see what all goroutines are doing.

 		goroutine 3 [running]:
 		runtime/pprof.writeGoroutineStacks(0x634238, 0xc210000008, 0x62b000, 0xd200000000000000)
 			/Users/astaxie/go/src/pkg/runtime/pprof/pprof.go:511 +0x7c